lbryio/lbry.com/content/faq/how-to-find-lbry-log-file.md

  **lbrynet.log files may contain your IP address.
 While sharing this is not inherently dangerous, if you desire maximum privacy, please mask it before posting to public websites.**

+ ### Find Logs via the LBRY App
- You will be able to open the log folder from the Help tab in the LPBRY app.
+ You are able to open the log folder from the Help tab in the LBRY app.
- From the LBRY App, click on help, you will see all the help options, click on "Open Log Folder"
+ From the LBRY App, click on Help.
+Next, click on "Open Log Folder"
  ![log](https://spee.ch/a/helps.jpeg)
- The folder will be highlighted and so just double click to open and here you will see "lbrynet.log"
+ The folder will be highlighted, so just double click to open and here you will see "lbrynet.log".

+### Find Logs Manually
 ## Windows
 1. Open File Explorer (Keyboard shortcut: Window Key + E)
 1. Type `%localappdata%\lbry\lbrynet` (or `%appdata%\lbrynet` if you originally installed v0.14 or earlier) into the address bar and click Enter.